 - Dermal burns are deeper types of burns that penetrate further into the skin.
 Dermal burns often lead to burn scars and these can be of the hypertrophic or keloid type.
 Dermal burns heal through regeneration from intact sebaceous glands and sweat glands.
 Visible scarring is usual during healing.

 - Full thickness burns are the deepest type of burns and are painless as the underlying nerve endings have been destroyed.
 Healing from the dermal layer is unable to take place and blistering does not occur.
 These types of burns often heal very slowly from adjacent healthy tissue which can take many months with larger burns.
 These types of burns are often treated with skin grafts or tissue flaps to ensure proper coverage and minimise scarring.

 Our practitioners are expert in the treatment of all types of burn scars although we do not treat active burn injuries.
 You are advised to seek urgent medical attention at your local emergency department in the event of sustaining an acute burn injury.

-Early treatment for burn scars are aimed at reducing the extent of burns scars as well reducing the impact of functional symptoms and also to improve cosmetic appearance.
+Early treatment for burn scars is aimed at reducing the extent of burns scars as well as reducing the impact of functional symptoms, and also to improve cosmetic appearance.

-For small burn scars, steroid injections using Triamcinolone can be highly effective for non-invasive scar treatment.
+For small burn scars, steroid injections can be highly effective for non-invasive burns scar treatment.
 Often a course of 5-6 treatments is required for adequate scar treatment though will depend on the thickness and extent of the burn scar.